-Doctors place stents in arteries as part of a procedure called percutaneous coronary intervention (PCI), sometimes referred to as coronary angioplasty.
+Doctors place stents in arteries as part of a procedure called percutaneous coronary intervention (PCI), also known as coronary angioplasty.
 To place a stent, your doctor will make a small opening in a blood vessel in your groin (upper thigh), arm, or neck.

 Through this opening, your doctor will thread a thin, flexible tube called a catheter.
 The catheter will have a deflated balloon at its tip.

 A stent is placed around the deflated balloon.
 Your doctor will move the tip of the catheter to the narrow section of the artery or to the aneurysm or aortic tear site.

 Special x-ray movies will be taken of the tube as it's threaded through your blood vessel.
 These movies will help your doctor position the catheter.

 For Arteries Narrowed by Plaque